 Home of the Detroit Tigers from 1911-1999, Tiger Stadium is another nostalgic replica at Big League Dreams.
 In the 1971 All-Star game, Reggie Jackson hit what may be the longest home run of any all-star game – an estimated 532 feet that struck an electrical transformer on the right-centerfield roof.
 That transformer can still be seen on the replica of Tiger at Big League Dreams!

-One of the oldest stadiums still in existence, Wrigley Field in Chicago was built in 1914 and is most famous for its ivy covered outfield walls.
+One of the oldest stadiums still in existence, Chicago’s Wrigley Field was built in 1914 and is most famous for its ivy covered outfield walls.
 Wrigley Field did not play any night games until 1988, when baseball officials refused to allow the Cubs to play any post-season games without lights.
-With its 27-feet high, 75-feet wide scoreboard in centerfield and the backdrop of old buildings and apartments, Wrigley is one of the most beautiful and awe-inspiring of any ballpark.
+With its 27-feet high, 75-feet wide scoreboard in centerfield and the backdrop of old buildings and apartments, Wrigley is one of the most beautiful and awe-inspiring ballparks to have ever been built.